eR-Biostat/Courses/Statistical modeling (1)/glm/Data/README.md

 # The >eR-Biostat initiative
 #  Applied Generalized Linear Models (GLM) using R:  Extremal datasets
-The datasets in this repository are used as examples and illustrtions in the course.
+The datasets in this repository are used as examples and illustrations in the course.